txx99/Omics_Projects/scRNA_Analysis/Myeloma_Blood_Analysis/README.md

 ### ./Data/
 The dataset is not uploaded to this repository due to GitHub size constraints.
 Details on the dataset can be found under 'Credits'. \
 **Plots/UMAP_namedClusters.png** &  **Plots/UMAP_namedClusters_color2.png**: the final annotated UMAP outputs in different colour-schemes. \
-**Plots/Marker_FeaturePlots**: folder containing various cell-marker gene sets used to verify cluster identities.
+**Plots/Marker_FeaturePlots**: folder containing various cell-marker gene set visualisations used to verify cluster identities.

 ## Credits
 ### Data